flovv/flovv.github.io/_posts/2016-12-29-MachineLearning_Improvement.md

 So if there is not a single year that marks instant spike in improvement, what is the hype about?
 I assume that with the steady process in the recent years AI seems to approach or even surpass human-level performance on some tasks.
 Basically the news is not a technology breakthrough but rather a passing of an important threshold.

+18.01.2017, Edit:
+Deep-diving in the topic for 2 weeks, it slighly changed my perspective on the current process.
+Jermey Howard shows how to be better than most peer-reviewed models with a CNN in less than 10 minutes.
+Check out his amazing youtube [video](http://course.fast.ai/lessons/lesson3.html) (Model development is presented close to the end).
+Hence, my changed take-away is that it is the massively enhanced availablity of deep learning methods that drives the current hype.

 In case you want to have a look at the data yourself:
 <script src="https://gist.github.com/flovv/437d6d30b5a1f92e5c482b36f70c69ab.js"></script>